the-wise-lab/eeg-trigger-js/README.md

 Enable or disable verbose mode with timestamps.

 - `enable`: Boolean - Whether to enable verbose logging (default: true if not specified)

+### `setPerformanceMode(enable, skipResponse)`

+Enable or disable low-latency optimizations.

+- `enable`: Boolean - Whether to enable low-latency mode (default: true if not specified)
+- `skipResponse`: Boolean - Whether to skip waiting for and processing responses (optional)

+### `sendTriggerBatch(triggerValues)`

+Send multiple trigger values in a single request.

+- `triggerValues`: Number[] - Array of trigger values to send
+- Returns: Promise - Resolves with the server response or rejects with an error

 ## Example: Web-Based Experiment